planet-os/notebooks/aws/era5-pds.md

 Data may be accessed via http using the S3 REST API.
 To make a GET request, use the bucket name and the full key name for the object.
 For example, to download air temperature at 2 meters for January, 2008, submit a GET request to the following url: [http://era5-pds.s3.amazonaws.com/2008/01/data/air_temperature_at_2_metres.nc](http://era5-pds.s3.amazonaws.com/2008/01/data/air_temperature_at_2_metres.nc)

 Another option is to use the [AWS SDK or CLI.](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingAWSSDK.html) We’ve published a jupyter notebook on GitHub that provides an example of [how to access ERA5 data in python using boto](https://github.com/planet-os/notebooks/blob/master/aws/era5-s3-via-boto.ipynb).

-This dataset is also accessible via the [Planet OS Datahub](https://data.planetos.com/datasets/ecmwf_era5), which provides a RESTful API that supports JSON and CSV responses to point and polygon based queries.

 ## Use Cases & Examples